 (7) Within five (5) working days of beginning practice the permit holder must submit to the Board a completed "Temporary Permit Letter from Employer" form.
-The permit holder must notify the Board of any change in employment during the period of the temporary permit by submitting a new "Temporary Permit Letter from Employer" within five (5) working days.
+The permit holder must notify the Board of any change in employment during the three month period by submitting a new "Temporary Permit Letter from Employer" within five (5) working days.

-(8) A temporary permit issued under this rule shall terminate automatically by operation of law if the permit holder fails the Board-approved national licensing examination.
+(8) A temporary permit issued under this rule shall terminate automatically by operation of law if the permit holder fails the Boardapproved national licensing examination or the person's score on the Board-approved national licensing examination taken for purposes of licensure in another state or territory does not meet Oregon Board requirements.
 A permit holder must return the permit certificate to the Board immediately, by a method that provides delivery verification, upon notification that the permit has terminated.